JetBrains/intellij-platform-gradle-plugin/FAQ.md

-#### How to modify jvmArguments of runIde task
+#### How to modify JVM arguments of runIde task

 `runIde` task is a [Java Exec](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html) task and can be modified according to the documentation.

-To add some jvm arguments while launching IDE, configure `runIde` task in a following way:
+To add some JVM arguments while launching the IDE, configure `runIde` task as follows:

 ```
 runIde {